Benton Park West

 History

-"Benton Park West was already a community by the mid-1880’s in the city of St. Louis.
-There were carpenters, builders, stone masons, dairymen, gardeners, market owners, grocers, saddle and harness makers, a blacksmith, a midwife, and two saloons to serve the area of about 50 city blocks.The neighborhood was considered a working-class neighborhood and a German community.
-While most of the residents were working class, many owned their own businesses.
-There were also some very prominent residents.
-Many of the beautiful homes the working class immigrants built remain in their architectural grandeur today." - Edna Campos Gravenhorst, Benton Park West
+By the mid-1880s, Benton Park West was already a community of about 50 city blocks with carpenters, builders, stone masons, dairymen, gardeners, market owners, grocers, saddle and harness makers, a blacksmith, a midwife, and two saloons.
+The neighborhood was largely a working-class German community, and while many residents were laborers, many also owned businesses.
+Many of the homes built by these immigrants still stand today in their architectural grandeur.

 Benton Park West Neighborhood Association